Do I Know This Entity? Knowledge Awareness and Hallucinations in Language Models: Entity Recognition Directions Causally Affect Knowledge Refusal

 By doing this operation on every output matrix in the model we ensure no component is able to write into that direction.
-The resulting orthogonalized model exhibits a large reduction in refusal responses, suggesting this direction plays a crucial role in the model's knowledge refusal behavior.
+The resulting orthogonalized model with the top unknown entity direction exhibits a large reduction in refusal responses, suggesting this direction plays a crucial role in the model's knowledge refusal behavior.
 We also include the average refusal rate after steering with 10 differents random latents, using the same configuration (layer and steering coefficient) that the known and unknown entity latents respectively.
-Additional analysis of the Gemma 2 9B model, detailed in Section~\ref{sec:refusal_gemma2_9b}, reveals similar patterns, albeit with less pronounced effects compared to the 2B model.
+Additional analysis on the Gemma 2 9B model and Llama 3.1 8B are detailed in Sections~\ref{sec:refusal_gemma2_9b} and~\ref{apx:llama_replication} revealing similar patterns, albeit with less pronounced effects compared to the 2B model.

 \Cref{fig:refusal_plot}~(right) shows a refusal response for a well-known basketball player generated by steering with the unknown entity latent.
 In~\Cref{fig:freq_acts_scores}~(right) we observe that when asked about a non-existent player, Wilson Brown, the model without intervention refuses to answer.
 However, steering with the known entity latent induces a hallucination.